-But the one thing Google Analytics doesn’t know right out of the box is your business and the definition of a successful transaction or interaction on your website.
-By itself, the data doesn’t tell a story, or answer the detailed questions about your visitors without help from you.
+But the one thing Google Analytics doesn’t know right out of the box is your business and your definition of a successful transaction or interaction on your website.
+By itself, the data doesn’t tell a story; it gives no answers to specific questions about your visitors without help from you.

 Some of the questions basic GA data doesn’t answer by itself:

-- What are the activities that visitors perform on your site that equal success for your business?
+- Which of the activities that visitors perform on your site equal success for your business?

 - Which visitor actions earn you money?